 The second reason is this, you’ll get insight into what problems you are best at solving and which ones you aren’t the best at solving.
 This way, in the future you have a better idea as far as which niche you want to specialize in when building your business.

 3. Be Easy to Get in Touch With

 According to IBISWorld, there are three major factors for success that trainers should follow based on surveying clients of personal training.
 One of those is “easy to access”.

 What they mean is, clients, don’t like to feel in the dark about their training.
 They might have questions outside of training sessions or schedule changes.
 As such, they’d like to be able to easily get in touch with their trainer.

 On the flip side, prospective clients would like prompt responses to their questions while they are considering buying sessions.
 From their standpoint, how you handle prospective clients is a reflection of how you run your actual business.

 4. Keep Your Initial Expectations Realistic

-According to the same report referenced in the section above, the personal training has an unreal churn rate for new trainers.
-90% of all trainer will quit in their first year and move on to another career.
+According to the same report referenced in the section above, personal training has an unreal churn rate for new trainers.
+90% of all trainers will quit in their first year and move on to another career.